tauseefk/flashes/README.md

 # Flashes

 A "multiplayer" roguelike built with Rust/WASM core and TypeScript.
+It uses `Y.rs` crdt for storing the game state, which enables the multiplayer functionality over WebRTC.

 https://github.com/user-attachments/assets/7707f245-0fa0-4044-a6bf-28b1517bc629